For Providers

 CHI Saint Joseph Health Partners monitors six different third-party payor shared savings/quality measure performance contracts, totaling 48 separate quality measures.
 Measures include preventative care screenings, immunizations, and completion of annual well visits as well as medications prescribed and monitored.
 Click on the tabs below to learn more about quality reporting resources.

-Improve Medication Adherence with these Tips
+Improve Medication Adherence with these tips:

 Consider converting the patient’s prescription to a 90-day supply (when available).